Why I weave

 Even if I limit myself to making scarves and pictures I have enough ideas to keep me weaving for years.
 However, I also want to find time to weave some more cushion covers and some linen place mats using double weave

-I have belonged to the Kennet Valley Guild of Spinners, Weavers and Dyers for a number of years and joined the Berkshire Guild last year.
-Both provide great opportunities for sharing ideas.
-I am also a member of the On-Line Guild.
-One of the pleasures of weaving is gaining ideas from other people.
+I am a member of the Kennet VAlley Guild of Weavers, Spinners and Dyers.
+It provides great opportunities for sharing ideas.
+I. One of the pleasures of weaving is gaining ideas from other people.
 I particularly enjoyed helping a student to set up a loom to make an undulating twill runner.
 This gave me several ideas to develop further.